Jadwiga Lipińska: Biography

 She also published on the nearby Temple of Hatshepsut at Deir el-Bahari, an expedition founded in 1961 by her colleague and advisor, Kazimierz Michalowski.
-Her main excavation focus from 1961-1996 was the nearby Temple of Thutmose III project at Deir el-Bahari, and from 1978 to 1996, she directed the site.
+Her main excavation focus from 1961 to 1996 was the nearby Temple of Thutmose III project at Deir el-Bahari, and from 1978 to 1996, she directed the site.
 This expedition at the Temple of Hatshepsut uncovered the previously unknown Temple of Thutmose III in 1962, which she wrote her habilitation thesis on in 1977.
 She then went on to publish two volumes on the Temple of Thutmose III in 1974 and 1988.

 In 1982, Lipińska created and published a catalogue of the Egyptian collection in Havana.
 She also gave multiple lectures internationally.
 A Festschrift was dedicated to Lipińska in 1997, edited by Joanna Aksamit, Essays in honour of Prof. Dr. Jadwiga Lipińska, it included essays by Helmut Satzinger, Andrzej Niwinski, Charles Van Siclen, Eleonora Kormysheva and Karol Myśliwiec, among others.
 She was also an active member of the International Council of Museums (ICOM), particularly in the CIPEG (The International Committee of ICOM for Egyptology).

-She died in Warsaw on the 4th of October 2009.
+She died in Warsaw on 4 October 2009.